archonic/limestone/README.md

 * Administrate dashboard lets you CRUD records (ex: users).
 Easy to add more and customize as you like.
 Visit /admin/.
 * Impersonate users through administrate dashboard.
 * Pretty modals using bootstrap integrated into rails_ujs data-confirm.
 Demonstrated with cancel account button.
+* Banner with a link to billing page users that are past due.
 * Opinionated search integration using Elasticsearch via Searchkick.
 Gem is in place but integration is up to you.
 * Feature rollout using the rollout gem.
 Installed but features are up to you.